Basic policy and promotion system for global management of safety and health at work

 In addition to the rules above, we adopted a management system conforming with ISO45001 at each production center.
 We perform PDCA under this system in line with rules related to leadership and commitment; organizational roles, responsibilities, and authority; an understanding of external requirements; prioritization through on-site risk assessment; goal setting (quantitative and qualitative); planning; competence assessment; awareness and communications; workers' compensation recording and reporting; emergency preparedness and response; monitoring, measurement, analysis, and performance evaluations; internal audits; management reviews; incidents, nonconformities, and corrective actions (e.g., accident and illness investigation of causes); and continuous improvement.

 The OMRON Group conducts safety and health management training by position level for employees across six global regions based on health management laws, regulations, and safety management rules.
 We provide regular education for general safety and health managers, safety and health managers, and safety and health promoters by role.
 We also provide education for new employees and newly appointed managers by level.
 We provide special training required for each job position and stipulate/implement risk assessment training for operating the management system at each production center.
+In fiscal 2022, a cumulative total of 35,555 employees in Japan, Greater China, South Korea, and the Asia-Pacific region participated in safety and health training programs as part of efforts to strengthen ISO management systems.

 We have also developed a collection of educational content for each global region according to the risks and hazards in the workplace.
 We encourage training through short e-learning and video learning programs, endeavoring to prevent risks in a timely manner.